l7mp/demo-clusters/README.md

 You can also examine that all WebRTC applications are configured to use `gcp-europe-central2.stunner.cc:3478` as their STUN/TURN server, using `relay` mode in the TURN setup.

+Also, `Jitsi` does not work in this environment, since we use `plaintext` credentials in the Stunner config, which Jitsi does not support.
+Please examine another environment for `Jitsi`, where we set up separate Stunner gateways for every app, and the one for `Jitsi` will be configured for `longterm` credentials.

 ## ArgoCD reference

 The following is a guide on how to start ArgoCD on a cluster, so you might copy this workflow.